Attumm/settipy/README.md

 ## Features
 - Simple to use
 - supports command line and environment variables
 - Support for types: str, int, bool
 - Singleton, makes it easy to use in program anywhere in the code-base
-- Supports help text with --help on the binary
+- Supports help text with --help
 - Ease of use in any environment examples: linux, docker, k8
+- Force program to be run with env or cli vars.

 ## Example